 Exposure to counterparty credit risk - The entire power from the project (minimum 85%; the balance 15% is subject to allocation by the Ministry of Power) will be sold to JBVNL.
 The weak financial profile of JBVNL - reflected in its negative net worth, low-cost coverage, weak coverage indicators, high aggregate technical and commercial loss (AT&C loss) and stretched payable days - exposes PVUNL to counterparty credit risks.
-However, these risks are mitigated by multiple payment security mechanisms.
+However, these risks are mitigated by the multiple payment security mechanisms.
 The PPA specifies maintaining a letter of credit of 105% of the monthly billing amount by JBVNL.
-Additionally, the dues from JBVNL are backed by guarantee from the GoJh, which are covered under the tripartite agreements between the GoJ, the state governments and the Reserve Bank of India for payment of dues by state utilities.
+Additionally, the dues from JBVNL are backed by guarantee from the GoJh, which are covered under the tripartite agreement between the GoJ, the state governments and the Reserve Bank of India for payment of dues by state utilities.

 Timely infusion of equity by Government of Jharkhand/JBVNL - Of the 26% equity requirement for the thermal project, JBVNL's contribution is estimated at Rs.
 1,213.7 crore.
 A substantial portion of this is being funded from the consideration for the land transferred/to be transferred by the GoJh to PVUNL (Rs.
 837 crore plus accrued interest during the project construction period).
 For the balance equity capital and for funding the cost overruns (if any) in the project, JBVNL would be required to infuse funds.
-In addition, it will have to infuse equity to develop the Banhardih coal block.
-JBVNL, given its weak financial profile, may require funding support from GoJh to meet its equity commitment for the project.
+JBVNL, given its weak financial profile, may require funding support from the GoJh to meet its equity commitment for the project.
 Although the cash requirements are back-ended (initial amount will be subscribed from land transfer consideration), the eventual timing of the receipt of funds from the GoJh (if required) will be critical.
+ICRA notes that Rs.
+175 crore of equity contribution have already been received till May 2023 from JBVNL for the development of Banhardih coal block out of the JBVNL's 26% estimated equity contribution of Rs.
+275 crore, which is a source of comfort.